Metric Convergence: Is the Tournament Becoming a Monoculture?

 Residual IC (RIC) strips out the meta-model component and measures what unique signal each model contributes.
 If RIC is declining, the original thinking that MMC is supposed to reward is getting scarcer.

 Median RIC drifted from roughly 0.012 around round 350 to 0.007 in recent rounds — a 42% decline.
-The stake-weighted mean fell more steeply, from 0.015 to 0.009, meaning the largest stakers are converging faster than the median participant.
-The models that matter most for Numerai's trading are the ones losing originality fastest, compounding the concentration problem at the top of the stake distribution.
+The stake-weighted mean fell more steeply, from 0.015 to 0.009, meaning the largest stakers show the fastest decline in residual signal by this measure.
+That compounds the concentration problem at the top of the stake distribution.

 Metric Agreement: The Monoculture Test